MichaelDim02/CyberSpy/README.md

 if it is used with malicious intentions.
 The user is to be held responsible if any damage is caused by the misuse of CyberSpy.

-Enjoy!
+Ignore cs.py, it may be used in the future as a terminal version for CyberSpy.
+To use just open index.html with a browser (For Linux with Firefox, just type "firefox index.html" while in the directory) Enjoy!